rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished week 1 of the ML course, and started on the week 2 videos.
 Finished all of the linear regression ones already.

 **Thoughts:** I was pleased to see that I could do the week 1 linear algebra quiz without looking at any of the Coursera linear algebra videos - obviously what I learned from those Khan Academy videos has stuck.

+### Day 28: 17 April 2018

+**Today's Progress**: Learned more about partial derivatives on Khan Academy, then rewatched Patrick Winston's neural net lecture for the MIT Artificial Intelligence course.

+**Thoughts:** Watching the lecture the second time made a lot more sense than watching it the first time!
+I think the first time was a little more than a year ago, and I had no idea about partial derivatives then.
+Still, I can tell that I still have quite a bit of work to do to be fully mathematically literate at this stuff.